chryswoods/siremol.org/pages/binaries.md

 [sire_16_3_OSX.run](http://siremol.org/largefiles/sire_releases/download.php?name=sire_16_3_OSX.run) : 2016.3 release compiled for 64 bit Mountain Lion or above

+## Windows

+An experimental Windows binary is available that should run on 64bit Windows.
+This is distributed as a zip file that must be unpacked in the C: drive.

+[sire_16_3_WIN64.zip](http://siremol.org/largefiles/sire_releases/download.php?name=sire_16_3_WIN64.zip) : 2016.3 release compiled for 64 bit Windows

 ## Installation (Linux and Mac)

 Once you have downloaded your sire_XXX.run file, simply run